Albertini14/Obsidian-Hax/Teams/Blue team/Main areas.md

 * Network logs

 ## Incident response
-Usually refering to a data breacj or a cyber attack, this can also be applied to intrusion attempts, policy violations, defacing, etc. Incident response specifies the methodology that should be followed to handle such a case in order to reduce damage and rcover in the shortest time possible
+Usually referring to a data breach or a cyber attack, this can also be applied to intrusion attempts, policy violations, defacing, etc. Incident response specifies the methodology that should be followed to handle such a case in order to reduce damage and recover in the shortest time possible

 ![[Pasted image 20231014020537.png]]